City-of-Helsinki/drupal-helfi-rekry/README.md

 4. To test the functionality, you should use the Mailpit running on your local in the `https://mailpit.docker.so/` url to view the emails being sent by the feature.

+#### Google indexing api automation (helfi_google_api-module)

+Job listing urls are automatically sent to google indexing api on publish and unpublish events, a request is sent to google to either index or deindex the url.

 ## Customizations

 ### Not part of global navigation